 What are geographical indications?

-Geographical indications establish intellectual property rights protection for specific products, whose qualities are essentially linked to the area of production.
+Geographical indications establish protection for intellectual property rights concerning specific products, whose essential qualities are intricately tied to the production area.

-Product names can be granted a 'geographical indication' (GI) if they have a specific link to the place where they are made.
+Product names qualify for a 'geographical indication' (GI) when they exhibit a distinct connection to the place of origin, whether rooted in quality, reputation, or characteristic traits.
+This link must be essentially attributable to the geographical origin, and a prerequisite for GI is the completion of at least one production step in that specific area.
 The GI recognition enables consumers to trust and distinguish quality products while also helping producers to market their products better.

-On the one hand, the EU has specific GI protection for wines, spirit drinks and other agricultural products and foodstuffs.
+The EU has had specific GI protection for wines, spirit drinks and other agricultural products and foodstuffs for decades.
 Champagne or Prosciutto di Parma (ham) are well-known examples of agricultural GIs, a framework already in place since 1992.

-The goal is to make it easier for consumers to recognise the quality of such products and make more informed choices.
-It aims to help to promote, attract and retain skills and jobs in Europe’s regions, contributing to their economic development.
-The proposal aims also to ensure that traditional craft and industrial products are finally put on an equal footing with protected geographical indications that already exist in the agricultural area.
+The goal was to make it easier for consumers to recognise the quality of such products and make more informed choices.
+It aimed to help to promote, attract and retain skills and jobs in Europe’s regions, contributing to their economic development.
+Additionally, the proposal aimed to ensure that traditional craft and industrial products are granted an equivalent status to the already established protected geographical indications in the agricultural sector.

-The Commission's proposal is the result of an extensive consultation process.
-It published an inception impact assessment in November 2020, followed by a public consultation between April and July 2021, as well as targeted consultations with EU countries and relevant stakeholder organisations.
+The Commission's proposal was the result of an extensive consultation process with an inception impact assessment published in November 2020, followed by a public consultation between April and July 2021, as well as targeted consultations with EU countries and relevant stakeholder organisations.

 - Proposal for a regulation on Geographical Indications for craft and industrial products - documents